May 20, 2013, 02:27:53 PM *

 « Reply #28 on: April 26, 2012, 08:09:53 AM »

-What has really worked for me is going back to my core values, i.e. what brought me happiness, success, and significance BEFORE I met her.
-This is not about going back to the person you WERE.
-This experience--as full of crapola as it is--can enrich us and make us more whole than before if we feel the pain and work through it.
+What has really worked for me is going back to my core values, i.e. what brought me happiness, success, and significance before I met her.
+This is not about going back to the person you were.
+This experience--as difficult as it is--can enrich us and make us more whole than before if we feel the pain and work through it.

 Logged